wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

     *   (g) a crowd controller.

-    (2) Every person who contravenes this section commits an offence and is liable on summary conviction,---
+    (2) Every person who contravenes this section commits an offence and is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $40,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $60,000\.

+    Section 23(2): amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Applying for licence